Summer Stipend Recipients

-Our Clinical Externship Programs enable second and third-year students to earn academic credit while working under the supervision of public interest lawyers, corporate counsel, or judges through our five different programs: Corporate Counsel, Environmental & Land Use Law, Judicial, Prosecution, and Public Interest (including public defenders, legal services lawyers, government attorneys, and many others.)
+Our Clinical Externship Programs enable second and third-year students to earn academic credit while training under the supervision of public interest lawyers, corporate counsel, or judges through our five different programs: Corporate Counsel, Environmental & Land Use Law, Judicial, Prosecution, and Public Interest (including public defenders, legal services lawyers, government attorneys, and many others.)
 Because RWU Law is the only law school in the state, our students have access to plum opportunities in the legislative, executive, and judicial branches, both state and federal.
-Students must apply one semester in advance, and should seek advice from the Feinstein Center to maximize their ability to be part of these programs as there is a cap on the number of students in each program.
-An information session will be held in advance of the deadline each semester.
+Students must apply in advance, and should seek advice from the Feinstein Center to maximize their ability to be part of these programs.
+An information session will be held in advance of the deadline each semester for the following semester’s program.
 All programs are offered each fall and spring but the Public Interest Program is also offered in the summer.

-What is the Difference Between a Clinical Externship, A Semester-in-Practice, and a Clinic?
+What is the difference between a Clinical Externship and a Clinic?

 - 1 Clinical Externship and 1 In-house Clinic;

 - 2 In-House Clinics; or

 - 1 Semester-in-Practice and 1 In-House Clinic.
 Each Clinical Externship requires students to register for a 2-credit graded seminar and 4, 6, or 12 credits of ungraded field work credit.
 Students must be selected by the director of each program.

 For more information or to schedule a counseling session with the Feinstein Center, please contact firstname.lastname@example.org.